lustre-labs/lustre/pages/hints/rendering-lists.md

 that is downloading, the previous image shown on screen for this tag remains visible.
 Also while `b` is downloading, the browser needs to show the image `a` for new tag.
 This can be pulled from the browser cache so is immediately displayed without the user experiencing any delay.
-The visual issue presents as a duplicate `a` cat image until image `b` is downloaded, at which point it replaces the first `a` image.
+The visual issue presents as a duplicate `a` image until image `b` is downloaded, at which point it replaces the first `a` image.

 > **Note**: Because the cat API returns a random image, it is possible for the final